HaoranZhengRaul/haoranzhengraul.github.io/README.md

 **The Ohio State University** — Columbus, OH
 Bachelor of Science in Economics
 May 2022
-- Majors: Economics, History, Finance
+- Majors: Economics, Finance, and History

 ---